 When he brought her home, I pretty much claimed her as mine, lol.
 I named her Gracie Lou after "Miss Congeniality" (the big movie back then).
 She had lost her voice from crying so much, who knows how long she had been alone out there.
 We fed and watered her and later that night, I put her in my bed… I remember she pooped all over one of my blankets - it became hers after that!

 I like to think she had a fulfilled life for a cat.
 She was an outside girl for a little while, but mostly she was indoors, especially once she became older.
-She’s had a litter of beautiful kittens, survived some close calls and a couple surgeries, and had been by my side through thick and thin, through all those crazy teenage years and beyond.
+She’s had a litter of beautiful kittens, survived some close calls and a couple surgeries, and had been by my side through thick and thin, through my teenage years and then my twenties, and beyond.

 My mom once told me that pets stay with us for as long as we need them…well, I must have needed Gracie a long time.
 This next chapter without her is going to take some getting used to.
 My whole family loved her very much..she was kind of this fixture that was always there, and we will all miss her.
-I’m so thankful we can lay her to rest in the town she came from, and that she’ll always be close by.
-I want to thank my sister Brooke, who is a vet tech, for helping us make her last moments a little more bearable <3
+I’m so thankful we can lay her to rest in the town she came from, and that she’ll always be close by <3

 Gracie was 19 years old.

 We love you baby girl, and we always will.